-- used our professional judgement to assess the risk of material misstatement and plan and perform the engagement to obtain reasonable assurance that the schedules are free from material misstatement or noncompliance, whether due to fraud or error; - considered relevant internal controls when designing our assurance procedures, however we do not express an opinion on the effectiveness of these controls; and - ensured that the engagement team possesses the appropriate knowledge, skills and professional competencies.
+- used our professional judgement to assess the risk of material misstatement and non-compliance and plan and perform the engagement to obtain reasonable assurance that the schedules are free from material misstatement and non-compliance, whether due to fraud or error; - considered relevant internal controls when designing our assurance procedures, however we do not express an opinion on the effectiveness of these controls; and - ensured that the engagement team possesses the appropriate knowledge, skills and professional competencies.

-How to interpret reasonable assurance and material misstatement
+How to interpret reasonable assurance and material misstatement and non-compliance

-Reasonable assurance is a high level of assurance, but is not a guarantee that it will always detect a material misstatement or instance of material non-compliance when it exists.
+Reasonable assurance is a high level of assurance, but is not a guarantee that it will always detect a material misstatement or non-compliance when it exists.

-Misstatements or non-compliance, including omissions, within the schedules are considered material if, individually or in the aggregate, they could reasonably be expected to influence the relevant decisions of the intended users taken on the basis of the schedules.
+Misstatements, including omissions, within the schedules and non-compliance are considered material if, individually or in the aggregate, they could reasonably be expected to influence the relevant decisions of the intended users taken on the basis of the schedules.